-- At Novant Health UVA Health System, you'll get low-dose breast tomosynthesis.
+- At UVA Health, you'll get low-dose breast tomosynthesis.
 A computer performs a 3D mammogram and additionally creates a traditional 2D mammogram from the 3D scan, which gives doctors more data than they'd get with just a traditional 2D mammogram.

 - Low-dose breast tomosynthesis reduces your amount of radiation exposure compared with traditional tomosynthesis (which requires taking separate 2D and 3D mammograms); because the computer creates the 2D mammogram from the 3D scan, you don't also have to take a traditional 2D mammogram.

 - During the 3D exam, the X-ray arm of the machine sweeps over the breast and takes multiple images in seconds.

 - The procedure takes about as long as a traditional mammogram.